treasure-data/digdag/digdag-docs/src/getting_started.rst

 If you got an error such as **'Unsupported major.minor version 52.0'**, please download and install the latest `Java SE Development Kit 8 <http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>`_ (must be newer than **8u72**).

-3. (Adding a data loding task from MySQL to local CSV...)
+3. (Adding a data loding task from MySQL to CSV files...)
 ----------------------------------

 4. (Adding a Python task with variables ...)